gSchool/ada-1-intro-to-ruby/03-language-features/csv-practice.md

 ##### !question

 Complete the [CSV Practice](https://github.com/ada-c14/csv-practice) exercise.
-When you finish submit your fork of the CSV Practice exercise.
+When you finish submit the url of your fork of the CSV Practice exercise.

+For example the url would look like:  https://github.com/<GITHUB_USER>/csv-practice

 ##### !end-question